T-Platforms/tc_browser/README.md

 - SIMD accelerations were considered only for arm and x86_64.
   For mips, build scripts mostly use generic mips32 target or mips32r2 without MSA or even DSP/DSPr2.

-- Chromium uses it's own build scripts for most of third-party libs, including ffmpeg, libjpeg-turbo, libpng and libvpx.
+- Chromium uses it's own build/configuration scripts for most of third-party libs, including ffmpeg, libjpeg-turbo, libpng and libvpx.
+So, if you have one of these MSA-enabled libraries installed system-wide, it may not get used.
+Configure MSA support for these libs explicitly via the Chromium configuration process.

 For example, as noted in scripts for ffmpeg: